Brilly-Jalu/us-education-dashboard/README.md

-# us-education-dashboard
-An executive analytics dashboard for the US Department of Education, providing strategic insights into institutional performance, fiscal efficiency, and accessibility using Python &amp; Streamlit.

 # 🇺🇸 National Postsecondary Performance Matrix

 ### Strategic Intelligence Briefing for the Secretary of Education

 ## 📋 Executive Summary
-This project is a high-level analytics dashboard designed to assist the **US Secretary of Education** and policy makers.
-It transforms complex institutional data into actionable intelligence, focusing on graduation rates, financial accessibility, and instructional quality across public and private sectors.
+This project is a high-level analytics dashboard designed to transform complex institutional data into actionable intelligence.
+It focuses on graduation rates, financial accessibility, and instructional quality across public and private sectors in the US higher education system.

+## 🎯 Target Audience
+**Primary Stakeholder:** - **The Secretary of Education (Minister of Education)**
+- Senior Policy Advisors & Education Executives

+**Purpose:** To provide a strategic overview for data-driven decision-making regarding university funding, accreditation oversight, and accessibility policies.

 ## 🚀 Key Features